basic99/homepage2/blog/markdown/reading-list-2022.md

 January 29, 2022

-Martin J. Dougherty, *The Dark Ages From the Fall of Rome to teh Battle of Hastings*, (London, 2019).
+Martin J. Dougherty, *The Dark Ages From the Fall of Rome to the Battle of Hastings*, (London, 2019).
 A picture book with some basic descriptive text I found at Barnes and Noble.

 ***